sbwildflowers/nvim-prompt/README.md

 # Neovim Prompt

 Module for in-editor prompting / chatting with LLM.
-Currently has pre-built prompt that allows you to select a code block and fire it off asking for an explanation.
-Also you can start a fresh conversation without sending any code.
+Currently has pre-built prompt that allows you to select a code block and fire it off prefixed with "Explain this code:".
+You can also start a fresh conversation without sending any code.

 My current setup for using it with a local model looks like this: